cap-js/docs/get-started/grow-as-you-go.md

 ## Add Multitenancy

-If you are creating a SaaS application you need to additionally add support for tenant subscriptions and tenant upgrades.
-When a tenant subscribes, new database containers have to be bootstraped along with other resources, like message channels.
+If you are creating a SaaS application you also need to add support for tenant subscriptions and tenant upgrades.
+When a tenant subscribes, new database containers have to be bootstrapped along with other resources, like message channels.
 CAP provides the so-called MTX services which do that automatically in a sidecar micro service.
-You can add all requisite packages and configurations by:
+You can add all required packages and configurations by:

 ```sh
 cds add multitenancy